OctopusDeploy/docs/docs/octopus-rest-api/examples/delete-project-releases.md

 ---

-These scripts demonstrate how to programmatically delete releases for a project.
+This script demonstrates how to programmatically delete releases for a project.

 ## Usage
 Provide values for the following: